The Retrogaming Times

 I will contact everyone via e-mail three times

-the 22nd of the month before a publication month.
-Generally this
+the 20th of the month before a publication month.

 they are completed rather than wait for the deadline to approach.

 All submitted articles will be published on the next publication date.

 If you have a revision or correction, send it in as soon as possible

 please try to only send in articles that are finished.
 If you

 an idea about an article or column and would like to discuss it,

 me any time but please do not submit "draft" versions of your

 These are not necessary and slow down the publication process.

 The Retrogaming Times is hosted by David Lundin,